SMSF Investment Strategy Legal Requirements

 Diversification of SMSF Assets

-Before deciding on an investment into any particular asset class, it’s important to take into account the risk involved and the likely return that can be anticipated from any planned investments.
-Your financial planner should provide advice on diversification of the assets type and level of risk the varying asset class could pose in minimising the exposure of risk to your SMSF.
+Before deciding on an investment into any particular asset class, it’s important to take into account, the risk involved and the likely return that can be anticipated from any planned investments.
+Your financial planner should provide advice on diversification of the assets type and level of risk the varying asset class could pose in minimising the exposure of risk to your SMSF. (your problem is that most financial planners are not licensed to give advice on property!
+They will often try ensure you keep your funds under their management.)

 Diversification means spreading the fund’s investments across a range of different asset classes and types in an effort to reduce the potential volatility of returns on investments.
 Depending on how many years to retirement, how much money is in the fund and a range of other elements taken into consideration whilst strategising the most prudent ways to ensuring a successful retirement.